M Ravi

-After graduating from the National University of Singapore and Cardiff University, Ravi qualified and practiced law in Singapore.
-He was defence counsel for death row inmates Yong Vui Kong, Gobi Avedian, and Cheong Chun Yin, all of whom had their death sentences separately commuted to jail terms (life imprisonment for Yong and Cheong, and 15 years' imprisonment for Gobi).
-Throughout his career, he launched lawsuits against the Singapore government on human rights issues, including the constitutionality of Section 377A, freedom of expression, and voting rights, many of which have led to judicial and political changes.
+After graduating from the National University of Singapore and Cardiff University, Ravi qualified and practised law in Singapore.
+He was defence counsel for death row inmates Yong Vui Kong, Gobi Avedian, and Cheong Chun Yin, all of whom had their death sentences separately commuted to jail terms.
+Throughout his career, he sought judicial review against the Singapore government on human rights issues, including the constitutionality of Section 377A, freedom of expression, and voting rights, which have led to judicial and political changes.

 Ravi is an activist for death penalty abolition and LGBT rights.
-He ran for election during the 2015 general election as a member of the Reform Party in contesting Ang Mo Kio GRC but lost to the governing People's Action Party.
-For his advocacy and pro-bono work, Ravi has been recognised by international activists and NGOs including Richard Branson, Amnesty International, the International Bar Association, and Human Rights Watch.
-He currently runs a private practice, M Ravi Law.
+He ran for the 2015 general election as a member of the Reform Party contesting in Ang Mo Kio GRC, but lost to the governing People's Action Party.
+For his advocacy and pro-bono work, Ravi has been recognised by international activists and NGOs, including Richard Branson, Amnesty International, the International Bar Association (IBA), and Human Rights Watch.
+In 2023, he was awarded the IBA Human Rights Award.

 Early life

 Ravi was born on 9 April 1969, the sixth of seven children, to parents of Tamil descent.
-His father was a construction worker and one-time thief, while his mother was a housewife.
-In his memoirs, he describes his father as "too fond of the bottle, and... beatings he rendered to his wife and children".
-After attending Deyi Secondary School and Anderson Junior College, he graduated from the National University of Singapore with a Bachelors of Arts degree in political science and sociology.
-He subsequently read a second bachelor's degree in law from Cardiff University.
+His father was a construction worker while his mother was a homemaker.
+After attending Deyi Secondary School and Anderson Junior College, he graduated from the National University of Singapore with a Bachelor of Arts in political science and sociology.
+He subsequently completed a Bachelor of Laws at Cardiff University.

 Legal career

-Early career (1996-2006)
+Early career (1996–2006)

-After returning to Singapore, Ravi qualified at the Singapore bar in 1996 and began to practice Singapore law.
-Initially having a general practice, Ravi was approached by former leader of the opposition J. B. Jeyaretnam in 2003 to defend Vignes Mourthi, an inmate on death row for smuggling heroin into Singapore.
-The case was Ravi's first capital punishment case and marked a transition into specialising in such cases after six years of practice.
+Ravi was called to the bar in 1996 and began to practise law in Singapore.
+Initially having a general practice, Ravi was approached by opposition politician J. B. Jeyaretnam in 2003 to defend Vignes Mourthi, an inmate on death row for smuggling heroin into Singapore.
+The case was Ravi's first capital punishment case and marked his transition into specialising in such cases after six years of practice.

-In 2004, Ravi took the case of Public Prosecutor v Shanmugam s/o Murugesu, representing a Singaporean taxi driver who was sentenced to death for smuggling cannabis.
-After an unsuccessful appeal, Ravi led a public campaign to petition the president of Singapore to pardon Shanmugam, organising events protesting against the death penalty and Shanmugam's execution.
-The president ultimately did not issue a pardon, and Shanmugam was subsequently hanged.
-That same year, Ravi represented a number of political protestors in the leading constitutional lawsuit, Chee Siok Chin v Minister for Home Affairs.
-In 2006, Ravi defended Iwuchukwu Amara Tochi, a Nigerian who was sentenced to death for smuggling drugs into Singapore.
+In 2004, Ravi represented Shanmugam s/o Murugesu, a taxi driver sentenced to death for smuggling cannabis, in Public Prosecutor v Shanmugam s/o Murugesu.
+After an unsuccessful appeal, Ravi led a public campaign to petition S. R. Nathan, the President of Singapore, to pardon Shanmugam, organising events protesting against the death penalty and Shanmugam's execution.
+President S. R. Nathan ultimately did not issue a pardon, and Shanmugam was subsequently hanged.
+In the same year, Ravi represented a number of political protestors in Chee Siok Chin v Minister for Home Affairs.
+In 2006, Ravi also defended Iwuchukwu Amara Tochi, a Nigerian sentenced to death for drug trafficking.